hypertidy/controlledburn/README.md

 -   [x] remove use of raster objects, in favour of input extent and dimension
 -   [x] remove all trace of the raster package
--   [ ] implement return of the ‘yline, xpix’ and polygon ID info to user (see below)
+-   [x] implement return of the ‘yline, xpix’ and polygon ID info to user (see below)
+-   [ ] make return of ylin,xpix structure efficient (currently growing
+    the vector)
 -   [ ] move to cpp11
 -   [ ] rasterize lines and points
     [fasterize/issues/30](https://github.com/ecohealthalliance/fasterize/issues/30)